Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Winfield Scott Edie
+Deputy Sheriff Winfield Scott Edie

-Chelan County Sheriff's Department, Washington
+Chelan County Sheriff's Office, Washington

-End of Watch: Saturday, November 24, 1984
+End of Watch Saturday, November 24, 1984

 Reflections for Deputy Sheriff Winfield Scott Edie